straightVibing/Initial-Report/Literature Analysis.md

 operational viability of MFCs
 as successful long term operation reduces the need for maintenance or replacement of cells.
 This in turn allows MFC systems to be operated for longer resulting in reliable wastewater treatment.

-However, the temperatures considered by both of these papers are not reflective of typical temperatures of UK wastewater SOURCE.
+However, the temperatures considered by both of these papers are not reflective of typical temperatures of UK wastewater _Access Database evidence_.
 Therefore, the is scope for research into the performance of MFCs at lower temperatures to determine potential power outputs and thus potential feasibility.

 To provide experimental data for direct comparison with the proposed model the work done by @Cheng2011 has been considered.